Paul Coates (publisher): Personal life

-Coates has seven biological children, as well as two children through his third marriage, in 2010.
+Coates has seven biological children, as well as two bonus children through his third marriage to Rosalyn Wilcots Coates, in 2008.
 His son Ta-Nehisi writes about growing up with his father in a well-received 2008 memoir and tribute, entitled The Beautiful Struggle.
 In the Los Angeles Times, Lynell George summarized the book by saying: "What overshadows all is his father's presence, his omnipresence—the profile and teachings of a man who had a strong hand in the rearing of his progeny, both his intimate circle and the extended family of African Americans traversing an uncertain landscape.
 His guiding principle was simple: 'I'm not here to be your friend.
 My job is to get you through.
 To make you conscious of the world around you.
 To teach lessons that can carry over.'"

 The 2020 book The Brother You Choose: Paul Coates and Eddie Conway Talk About Life, Politics, and The Revolution, written by Susie Day, is an exploration of the friendship forged during prison visits that Coates made to support Eddie Conway, a former associate through the Black Panther Party, who had been wrongfully convicted and was incarcerated for more than four decades, until his release on parole in 2014.